ELEGANT. CANDID. REAL.

 palazzo pisani moretta wedding photographer

-I travel across Paris, France, and sometimes the world to be by your side on the big day.
-What I love most?
-Capturing the precious moments of your life.
-A wedding is a unique adventure — rich with intense emotions, all unfolding in a single day.
+I travel across Paris, France, and sometimes the world to be by your side on your wedding day.
+What I love most is capturing the precious moments of your life.
+A wedding is a singular adventure, rich with intense emotion, all unfolding in a single day.

 In a few words

-Wedding Photographer in Paris since 2014, around a hundred weddings photographed across France and abroad.
-Editorial reportage, discreet presence, delivery within eight weeks.
+Wedding photographer in Paris since 2014, with around a hundred weddings photographed across France and abroad.
+Editorial reportage, a discreet presence, delivery within eight weeks.
 Available in French and English.
-About ten weddings each year — a few dates still open for 2026.
+Around ten weddings each year, with a few dates still open for 2026.

 Wedding venues in Paris and the Paris region